DoMinhCat/C_Final/README.md

     - Primary key and foreign key must be of type int or string, can't be 0 or negative if is int
     - Primary key type INT auto-incrementation supported
     - All foreign keys are ON DELETE RESTRICT
-    - The order of tables passed for DROP matters (foreign key constraint)
+    - The order of tables passed for DROP matters (foreign key constraint violation)
     - "exit" or "quit" to exit the program

     - Max col per table = 50